-The Communications Lead will build the College of Sciences communications shop from the ground up, providing direction for college communication strategy; finding and telling stories that highlight the incredible work of the college; and amplifying these stories across platforms.
+The Communications Lead will continue to build the College of Sciences communications shop, providing direction for college communication strategy; finding and telling stories that highlight the incredible work of the college; and amplifying these stories across platforms.
 The Communications Lead will work in close collaboration with campus partners on both internal- and external-facing communications strategies and marketing approaches that elevate the mission and success of the college.

 In working closely and collaboratively with key stakeholders, the Communications Lead will coordinate with faculty, students, staff, alumni, donors and community partners to ideate and develop compelling ways of promoting the college.
 The communications lead will be an innovative communicator, a subject matter expert, an excellent storyteller and a team player with a positive attitude.
 The lead will serve on the college’s executive team, under the direction of the dean and in consultation with both Strategic Communications and Public Affairs (StratComm) and the Division of Research and Innovation.

-For more information regarding the College of Sciences, click here.
+For more information regarding College of Sciences, click here.

 Education and Experience

 Knowledge of the fundamentals of public affairs and/or media relations, and/or some exposure to marketing and marketing research.
 This background normally is obtained through a college degree, which includes relevant coursework in the field, and up to two years of related professional or technical experience.
 In addition, strong written and verbal communication skills with a solid foundation in grammar, spelling, and the composition of various communication vehicles are essential to initial entry to this classification.

 Starting salary upon appointment is not expected to exceed $5,787 per month.

 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department’s fiscal resources.